 The most common cause of too much growth hormone release is a noncancerous (benign) tumor of the pituitary gland.
 Other causes include:

 - Multiple endocrine neoplasia type 1 (MEN-1)

 If excess growth hormone occurs after normal bone growth has stopped, the condition is known as acromegaly.

 Gigantism is very rare.

 The child will grow in height, as well as in the muscles and organs.
 This excessive growth makes the child extremely large for his or her age.

 Other symptoms include:

-In pituitary tumors with well-defined borders, surgery is the treatment of choice and can cure many cases.
+For pituitary tumors with well-defined borders, surgery can cure many cases.